Weekly law news update for graduates

 The UK’s most established pupillage fair returns on Saturday 25 November 2017.
 If you’ve not been before, the TARGETjobs Law National Pupillage Fair is an unmissable date on the calendar for anyone aspiring to the Bar.
-You have the opportunity to meet members of chambers from different practice areas, course providers and other Bar-related organisations, as well as the chance to make contacts, attend the informative talks programme and learn how to finance your career at the Bar.
+You have the opportunity to meet members of chambers from different practice areas, course providers and other Bar-related organisations, as well as the chance to make contacts, attend the informative talks programme and learn how to finance your career as a barrister.
 This also serves as an event that you can put on your CV to boost your pupillage applications.
 Click here to get your ticket or click the story headline to find out more on the TARGETjobs Law National Pupillage Fair homepage.

 What you SHOULD know:

 Taxi app Uber has lost its appeal against a tribunal ruling that its drivers are staff and therefore entitled to all the benefits and rights accorded employees.
 Uber has, and will continue, to argue that its staff are self-employed, but a tribunal ruled to the contrary last year stating that drivers were entitled to holiday pay, paid rest breaks and the minimum wage.

 The taxi app company has said that it will continue to take its case through the appeal process to the Court of Appeal and the Supreme Court.
 Uber has up to 50,000 drivers registered with the app in the UK, but has faced regular legal and regulatory challenges.
 The current legal action was picked up by Leigh Day when the firm was approached by the GMB union.

 Click the story headline to read more from the BBC.

 Changes as part of a government drive to deport more foreign criminals will mean that defendants will have to declare their nationality at their first appearance in a magistrates court.
 Human rights groups say the new change will undermine the right to a fair trial.